SethuRamanOmanakuttan/mailchain-newsletter-app/README.md

 ## Admin Option

 In the 'Admin' section, an admin user can create and send newsletters.
-After logging in with the admin credentials [the user id of your admin email], the admin is presented with a text editor where they can compose the newsletter.
+After logging in with the admin credentials [the admin account username], the admin is presented with a text editor where they can compose the newsletter.
 After clicking 'Send Letter', the newsletter will be sent to all subscribed users.

 # License